-Students who commit offenses requiring placement in a DAEP at the end of one school year may be required to continue that placement at the start of the next school year to complete the assigned term of placement.
+Students who commit offenses requiring placement DAEP at the end of one school year may be required to continue that placement at the start of the next school year to complete the assigned term of placement.

-For placement in a DAEP to extend beyond the end of the school year, a campus behavior coordinator or the board's designee must determine that:
+For placement in a DAEP to extend beyond the end of the school year, the CBC or the board's designee must determine that:

 - 1. The student's presence in the regular classroom or campus presents a danger of physical harm to the student or others, or - 2.
-The student has engaged in serious or persistent misbehavior (see glossary) that violates the district's Code.
+The student has engaged in serious or persistent misbehavior (see glossary) that violates the district's Code of Conduct.